artis-mcrt/artis/artisoptions_doc.md

 constexpr bool UNIFORM_PELLET_ENERGIES;

 constexpr bool DIRECT_COL_HEAT;

-constexpr bool NO_INITIAL_PACKETS;
-constexpr bool RECORD_LINESTAT;
+// INITIAL PACKETS will seed the cells on the first timestep at tmin with K-packets
+// repesenting decay energy from t_model to tmin, and,
+// if USE_MODEL_INITIAL_ENERGY is true, also the snapshot energy at t_model constexpr bool INITIAL_PACKETS_ON;

 // allows non-zero energy density at time t_model using q column in model.txt
-// NO_INITIAL_PACKETS must be disabled to make use of this constexpr bool USE_MODEL_INITIAL_ENERGY;
+// INITIAL_PACKETS_ON must be true to make use of this constexpr bool USE_MODEL_INITIAL_ENERGY;

+// record counts of emissions and absorptions in each line constexpr bool RECORD_LINESTAT;

 /// Rate coefficients
 constexpr int TABLESIZE;